Billie Holiday: 1947–1952: Legal issues and Carnegie Hall concert

-Holiday was arrested again on January 22, 1949, in her room at the Hotel Mark Twain in San Francisco.
+Holiday was arrested again on January 22, 1949, in her room at the Hotel Mark Twain in San Francisco by George Hunter White.
 Holiday said she began using hard drugs in the early 1940s.
 She married trombonist Jimmy Monroe on August 25, 1941.
-While still married, she became involved with trumpeter Joe Guy, her drug dealer.
+While still married, she became involved with trumpeter Joe Guy who was also her drug dealer.
 She divorced Monroe in 1947 and also split with Guy.

 In October 1949, Holiday recorded "Crazy He Calls Me", which was inducted into the Grammy Hall of Fame in 2010.
 Gabler said the hit was her most successful recording for Decca after "Lover Man".
 The charts of the 1940s did not list songs outside the top 30, making it impossible to recognize minor hits.
-By the late 1940s, despite her popularity and concert power, her singles were little played on radio, perhaps because of her reputation.
+By the late 1940s, despite her popularity and concert power, her singles were infrequently played on radio, perhaps because of her reputation.

-The loss of her cabaret card reduced Holiday's earnings.
-She had not received proper record royalties until she joined Decca, so her main revenue was club concerts.
-The problem worsened when Holiday's records went out of print in the 1950s.
-She seldom received royalties in her later years.
-In 1958, she received a royalty of only $11.
-Her lawyer in the late 1950s, Earle Warren Zaidins, registered with BMI only two songs she had written or co-written, costing her revenue.
 In 1948, Holiday played at the Ebony Club, which was against the law.
 Her manager, John Levy, was convinced he could get her card back and allowed her to open without one.
 "I opened scared", Holiday said, "[I was] expecting the cops to come in any chorus and carry me off.
 But nothing happened.
 I was a huge success."

 Holiday recorded Gershwin's "I Loves You, Porgy" in 1948.
 In 1950, Holiday appeared in the Universal short film Sugar Chile Robinson, Billie Holiday, Count Basie and His Sextet, singing "God Bless the Child" and "Now, Baby or Never".

+The loss of her cabaret card reduced Holiday's earnings.
+She had not received proper record royalties until she joined Decca, so her main revenue was club concerts.
+The problem worsened when Holiday's records went out of print in the 1950s.
+She seldom received royalties in her later years.
+In 1958, she received a royalty of only $11.
+Her lawyer in the late 1950s, Earle Warren Zaidins, registered with BMI only two songs she had written or co-written, costing her revenue.

 1952–1959: Lady Sings the Blues

 By the 1950s, Holiday's drug use, drinking, and relationships with abusive men caused her health to deteriorate.
-She appeared on the ABC reality series The Comeback Story to discuss attempts to overcome her misfortunes.
-Her later recordings showed the effects of declining health on her voice, as it grew coarse and no longer projected its former vibrancy.
+She appeared on the ABC reality series The Comeback Story to discuss attempts to overcome her addictions.

 Holiday first toured Europe in 1954 as part of a Leonard Feather package.
 The Swedish impresario Nils Hellstrom initiated the "Jazz Club U.S.A." (after the Leonard Feather radio show) tour starting in Stockholm in January 1954 and then Germany, Netherlands, Paris and Switzerland.
 The tour party was Holiday, Buddy DeFranco, Red Norvo, Carl Drinkard, Elaine Leighton (de) (nl) (1926–2012), Sonny Clark, Beryl Booker, Jimmy Raney and Red Mitchell.
 A recording of a live set in Germany was released as Lady Love – Billie Holiday.